pursuit-curriculum/unit-full-stack-web-development/pern-crud/lesson-notes/README.md

 First, let's start with the JSX, then we'll go back and add functionality.
 This is the recommended approach, based on the docs: [Thinking in React](https://react.dev/learn/thinking-in-react)

-We are going to hard-code values to see our components and make sure things are set up and organized as we want.
+We will hard-code values to see our components and make sure things are set up and organized as we want.
 Then, we'll go back and add more functionality.

 ```js
 // src/Components/BookmarkDetails.js